juancarlospaco/awesome-streaming-tools/README.md

 ## Orion

-[Orion](https://alamminsalo.github.io/orion) is a is an open source crossplatform Qt5/QML Twitch Desktop Client app, with all basic features working, emojis and unicode works, copy&paste works, is very lightweight being coded on C++, it wont replace the web but if you only need to watch streams is very comfy.
+[Orion](https://alamminsalo.github.io/orion) is an open source crossplatform Qt5/QML Twitch Desktop Client app, with all basic features working, emojis and unicode works, copy&paste works, is very lightweight being coded on C++, it wont replace the web but if you only need to watch streams is very comfy.

 [![](https://user-images.githubusercontent.com/5585454/27840063-b6429fce-60fe-11e7-9e96-54d6d0657953.png)](https://alamminsalo.github.io/orion)